-When picturing a burst pipe, it’s likely the first image that comes to mind is water gushing everywhere.
-A flooded bathroom closely resembling the climactic scenes of the Titanic sinking.
+When picturing a burst pipe, it’s likely the first image that comes to mind is water gushing everywhere and a flooded bathroom closely resembling the climactic scenes of the Titanic sinking.

 In reality, it could be far less eye opening.
 But burst pipes in any scenario can quickly become a plumbing emergency.
 The good news is the warning signs are often obvious if you know where to look.